Domestic Violence during Pregnancy

 How Pregnant Women are Supported Under the Affordable Care Act

 A 2012 study by the National Women’s Law Center found that nearly 1 in every 5 women in New Jersey was uninsured.
 Additionally, pregnant women were more likely to be denied coverage during pregnancy because it is a “preexisting condition.”
-Those pregnant women who had the coverage paid more for the same coverage than men; this is because 80 percent of New Jersey plans to practice “gender rating” (National Women’s Law Center).
+Those pregnant women who had the coverage paid more for the same coverage than men because 80 percent of New Jersey plans to practice “gender rating” (National Women’s Law Center).

 The Affordable Care Act has changed some of that.
 Beginning in 2014, under the ACA, plans could not deny coverage to adults with preexisting conditions, including pregnancy and having had a prior c-section, among others.
 Additionally, as of 2014, insurance companies were required to charge women – and small employers with a largely female staff – the same for coverage as their male counterparts, reversing the practice of gender rating.

 Particularly important for pregnant women, the ACA determines that all health plans (unless grandfathered) must cover preventive care services, including screening and counseling for domestic violence.
 A doctor’s office for prenatal care is a safe place to discuss your home situation with your healthcare provider.
 It can lead to domestic violence and prenatal care resources additional to those you already have.

 The New Jersey Prevention of Domestic Violence Act of 1991 outlines the definition of domestic violence in New Jersey and the specific actions that can be taken to file a restraining order and bring domestic violence charges against an abusive spouse.

 There is always support for you to help you navigate and exit an abusive relationship.
 Contact the following hotlines for support:

 New Jersey Domestic Violence Hotline (24/7): 1-800-572-SAFE (1-800-572-7233)